-I saw these large twine wrapped easter eggs from my friend Angie at Country Cottage Chic and was super inspired.
+I saw large twine wrapped easter eggs from Country Chic Cottage and I was super inspired.
 She also used eggs from the dollar store, but I couldn’t find the mega eggs.
 I actually didn’t go to the Dollar store with these in mind, but as I was walking around the store, I saw multi-colored cord used for line drying clothes and thought of Angie’s brilliant idea!

 - Rope or twine

 Taking one of the ropes from the Dollar Store, I placed a bead of glue on the top of an egg, and stuck one end of the rope to it.

 Once completely dry, I began to wrap the rope around and around and around, gluing periodically.

 I did this for a couple of plastic eggs, some big, some small.
 Super easy and cute!

 I have seen a bunch of apothecary jars floating around and then Tanya from twelveOeight, one of my favorite blogs, made some DIY apothecary jars that were truly beautiful.
 Then, I was walking around Michael’s and saw an all glass jar that really got to me.
 So I made the jars a part of my Dollar Store mission.